7rakir/SunBlast.CsvLinqPadDriver/README.md

 #### `SchemaBuilder` – How does LINQPad schema building work?
-Groups the File models into categories based on their prefixes – parts before underscore or before a SolarWinds specific prefix (e.g. VoIP).
+Groups the File models into categories based on their prefixes – parts before underscore or before a SolarWinds-specific prefix (e.g. VoIP).
 If there is only one File model with the prefix, it is not grouped.

 1. On each call of `AddModel`, assigns the specific `FileModel` to an existing category or